Comparisons11 min read

 Mobile App

 Hostinger has a proper mobile app on both iOS and Android.
 You can manage domains, check site stats, handle DNS, access emails, and reach support — all from your phone.
-It's genuinely useful, not just a stripped-down afterthought they ship to say they have one.
+It's genuinely useful, not just something they ship and call it a feature.

 Security & Compliance

-Both include free SSL, DDoS protection, and automated backups — though backup frequency varies by plan, so read the fine print.
+Both include free SSL, DDoS protection, and automated backups — though backup frequency varies by plan, so check the fine print.

 Hostinger includes Cloudflare integration, malware scanning, and daily backups on the Business plan.
 Solid setup for standard sites.
 A2 Hosting goes further: HackScan malware protection, dual firewall, KernelCare for zero-downtime kernel updates, brute-force protection out of the box, and Reinforced DDoS protection on Turbo plans.
-For sites handling sensitive data or running an e-commerce operation, A2's security stack is more comprehensive by a clear margin.
+For sites handling sensitive data or running e-commerce, A2's security setup is more comprehensive by a clear margin.

 Advantage: A2 Hosting